-The Company is subject to a risk of price fluctuations in the international markets mainly for sugar, PET resin and aluminum, which are inputs used to produce beverages and, as a whole, account for 35% to 40% of operating costs.
+The Company is subject to a risk of price fluctuations in the international markets mainly for sugar, PET resin and aluminum, which are inputs used to produce beverages and containers, which together, account for 35% to 40% of operating costs.
 Procurement and anticipated purchase contracts are made frequently to minimize and/or stabilize this risk.
-The possible effects in these Consolidated Financial Statements, in case of a 5% increase in prices of its main raw materials, would be a reduction of CLP 2,260,300 thousand in earnings for the period ended June 30, 2019.
 To minimize this risk or stabilize often supply contracts and anticipated purchases are made when market conditions warrant.